• Skip to primary navigation

 • To make the sauce, place the egg whites, yoghurt, oil, salt and soda water in a jug or bowl and whisk until combined.

-• Lay one sheet of filo on a clean work surface and then drizzle 1-1 ½ tablespoon of the sauce, spread it evenly using a brush.
+• Drizzle on 1-1 ½ tablespoon of the sauce, and then spread it evenly using a brush.

-• Lay another sheet of filo on top and drizzle some more sauce, spread it evenly.
-Repeat the same steps until you have four sheets of filo.
+• Lay another sheet of filo on top and then drizzle some more sauce, spreading it evenly.
+Repeat until you used half of the phyllo sheets.

-• Cut the log into four equal rolls using a sharp knife.
+• Carefully cut the phyllo pie into 12 equal squares using a sharp knife.

-• Bake the pastries in preheated oven for 30 to 35 minutes, until they are golden and crispy.
+• Place the pie into the preheated oven and then bake it for 35 to 40 minutes, until it is golden and crispy.

 Video